JamieGoodson/gatefold/README.md

 ## Part A - The Web App

-The web app uses a pub/sub model to listen for messages from the Raspberry Pi.
+The web app is what displays the track info.
+It uses a pub/sub model to listen for messages from the Raspberry Pi/Raspotify.
 It can be served either from the Raspberry Pi itself or anywhere.

-TODO: Make a service to serve the app

 ### Prerequisites